| Hardness, Shore A ±5

 gummy.
 It should then be replaced.

-Custom sizes, colors, shapes, and other
+Custom sizes, colors or industrial applications and other

 durometers are available through minimum order.

-Repetitive cutting, fabrication, and overbraiding (for
+Repetitive cutting and overbraiding (for

 higher pressure capability -- also see

 ) are all available.
-Platinum-cured, medical
+Platinum-cured silicone, medical

 are also available.
 Samples of stock material